-- (i) an NBFC cannot accept deposits repayable on demand in other words, NBFCs can only accept fixed term deposits.
-Thus, NBFCs are not permitted to issue negotiable instruments, such as cheques which are payable on demand; and - (ii) NBFCs do not form part of the payment and settlement system and cannot issue cheques drawn on itself.
+- an NBFC cannot accept deposits repayable on demand in other words, NBFCs can only accept fixed term deposits.
+Thus, NBFCs are not permitted to issue negotiable instruments, such as cheques which are payable on demand; - (ii) NBFCs do not form part of the payment and settlement system and cannot issue cheques drawn on itself; and - (iii) deposit insurance facility of Deposit Insurance and Credit Guarantee Corporation is not available to depositor of NBFCs.